peaster/METARMap/README.md

 # Smart METARMap
 A MQTT-Enabled METARMap that neatly fits into [Home Assistant](https://www.home-assistant.io/), [OpenHab](https://www.openhab.org/), and other custom MQTT ecosystems.
 This allows users to control this map using their smart home setups and expose it to voice assistants.

-This is a fork of [https://github.com/prueker/METARMap](https://github.com/prueker/METARMap) and the [original READMEs](https://github.com/prueker/METARMap/blob/63b50e9ffea9607dcefa397a4d2d52b58c17648a/README.md) contain full instructions on setup and hardware.
+This project extends the functionality of [https://github.com/prueker/METARMap](https://github.com/prueker/METARMap) and the [original
+READMEs](https://github.com/prueker/METARMap/blob/63b50e9ffea9607dcefa397a4d2d52b58c17648a/README.md) contain full instructions on setup and hardware.
 The two projects differ at the software setup.

 ## Map Setup